 Solink will also present specific ways to fight against time theft via your security system and security cameras.

 Most businesses treat product theft seriously, with disciplinary action or even law enforcement involvement.
-Yet time theft is often overlooked—despite costing just as much over time.
+Yet time theft is often overlooked, despite costing just as much over time.

 For example, with the average U.S. wage at $34.69/hour (March 2024, U.S. Bureau of Labor Statistics), an employee arriving 15 minutes late every day can cost nearly $2,000 a year in lost time.

-Time theft happens when an employee accepts pay for hours they didn’t actually work.
+Like other forms of employee theft – from stealing inventory or office supplies to giving unauthorized discounts to friends and family – it can quietly hurt the business.
 This could mean not working while on the clock or being absent when scheduled.
-It ranges from “shirking” responsibilities to deliberate fraud such as falsifying time cards.
+It ranges from “shirking” responsibilities to deliberate fraud such as falsifying time cards and buddy punching.

 While some time theft is intentional, other cases stem from low morale or unclear expectations.
 It can be harder to detect and prove than physical theft, but with the right monitoring and policies, businesses can reduce and even prevent it.